brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 ```

-In the same directory add `payload.json` file with this content:
+In the same directory add `payload.json` file with the following content:

 ```json
 {"name": "bob"}